abstractmachine/O10-C/docs/documentation.md

 Documentation
 =============

-*(syntax name : ZorkDown ?)* is a lightweight single file game engine to play [Zork]-like interactive game.
+ZorkDown is a lightweight single file game engine to play [Zork]-like interactive game.
 There are two things: the parser on the one hand (a single light .js file), and a your text content on the other hand, i.e. the content of the textual game.

 Its syntax is meant to be closer to writing logic than pure programing logic.
 (Blablabla logic-less syntaxe based on markdown.)
 Here is a simple example.